 Set Up Google Optimize

-From your Optimize account, click on Create Experience, add a Name, the URL of your page, choose Personalization as the type of experience.
+From your Optimize account, click on Create Experience, add a Name and your page URL, and choose Personalization as the type of experience.

 Create Targeting Rules

-Once you're inside the Personalization tab, click on ‘Start by adding audience target rules.’
+Once inside the Personalization tab, click on ‘Start by adding audience target rules.’

 In the Geography screen, set the Country to whatever country you've set up your personalization for.
-Note that in order to personalize the same page differently for multiple countries, you will have to create multiple Personalization Experiences.
+Note that to personalize the same page differently for multiple countries, you must create various Personalization Experiences.
 Now click on the ‘add’ button.